 The Office of the State Auditor conducts audit and agreed-upon procedure engagements of state government agencies, providers of Medicaid services, and general sessions, municipal and magistrate courts.
 The State Audits section performs the annual financial audit of the State's basic financial statements, the annual Single Audit of the State's Schedule of Expenditures of Federal Awards and agreed-upon procedure engagements of State agencies.
-These engagements cover all state agencies with total funds of over \$21.1 billion and general funds of over \$5.1 billion.
-The size of the agencies varies from an agency with total annual appropriations of approximately \$88.4 thousand to an agency with total annual appropriations of over \$5.77 billion.
+These engagements cover all state agencies with total funds of over \$21.9 billion and general funds of over \$5.5 billion.
 The Medicaid Audits section conducts agreed-upon procedure engagements of cost reports filed by institutional providers of Medicaid services.
 These cost reports are used by the Department of Health and Human Services to establish reimbursements rates paid to these providers for services provided to qualified Medicaid recipients.
-The Office also conducts agreedupon procedure engagements of the financial records of the general sessions, municipal and magistrate courts; and provides technical assistance to other governmental entities by conducting reviews of financial records and record keeping systems.
+The Office of the State Auditor also conducts agreed-upon procedure engagements of the financial records of the general sessions, municipal and magistrate courts; and provides technical assistance to other governmental entities by conducting reviews of financial records and record keeping systems.